calvenjs/Wallstreetbets-Sentiment-Analysis/README.md

 ## Conclusion
-Based on the output, it can be seen that $AMD and $WISH was the most frequently mentioned tickers on the 1st - 2nd August 2021.
+Based on the output, it can be seen that $AMD and $WISH were the most frequently mentioned tickers on the 1st - 2nd August 2021.